Ron Paul Says Coronavirus Lockdowns Are A ‘Scandal’

 “What is the motivation of the people who wanted the lockdown?” he asked.

 Paul added that Americans are “waking up” to the reality of what their representatives are doing.
-The former congressman compared the war against COVID-19 to the wars in Vietnam and Iraq, suggesting that the public is increasingly viewing the coronavirus pandemic as a wasted effort.
+The former congressman compared the war against COVID-19 to the wars in Vietnam and Iraq, suggesting that the public is increasingly viewing the fight against the coronavirus pandemic as a wasted effort.

-“We’re at a point where, guess what, people are waking up And they’re saying, ‘Oh, this war against the virus.
+“We’re at a point where, guess what, people are waking up.
+And they’re saying, ‘Oh, this war against the virus.
 It might not be any more practical than the war against the Vietnamese.’
 Maybe it’s no more practical than, I guess, the war against Saddam Hussein,” he said.

-Paul has long argued that the coronavirus pandemic is not as dangerous as most suggest.
-In March, the former presidential candidate penned a column calling the pandemic a “hoax.”
-In the op-ed, he argued that “the actual danger” is not the virus, but those looking to profit from the “panic” caused by the COVID-19 pandemic.
+Paul has long argued that the pandemic is not as dangerous as most suggest.
+In March, the former presidential candidate penned a column calling the crisis a “hoax.”
+In the op-ed, he argued that “the actual danger” is not the virus but those looking to profit from the “panic” caused by COVID-19.

 The essay was published only days before Paul’s son, Kentucky Republican Rand Paul, tested positive for COVID-19.
 Paul was one of the first senators to test positive for the disease.
-He displayed no symptoms, and resumed regular activities after spending time in self-isolation.
+He displayed no symptoms and resumed regular activities after spending time in self-isolation.

 According to public health experts, stay-at-home orders and lockdown measures are the best way to fight the coronavirus pandemic.
 As NPR reported, social distancing measures have been imposed all over the world in order to slow down the spread of COVID-19 and to protect health care systems.